-At Autodesk, we are working to design a better world where all people live well and within the limits of the planet.
-Human rights are fundamental to living well, and we embrace our responsibility and opportunity to respect and promote human rights across our business.
+At Autodesk, we are working to design a better world, where all people live well and within the limits of the planet.
+Human rights are fundamental to living well, and we embrace our responsibility and opportunity to respect and promote human rights across our business, as outlined in our Human Rights Policy.

 Demonstrating our commitment, we endorse the United Nations Global Compact and the human rights and labor principles it includes.